Classic Jaguar, Triumph, Aston Martin and more, all on the telly – every day!

 Ah, but set your recording machine up and settle down later in the evening to watch, instead of another round of soaps set in the North with southern accents or horrific voyeur TV on how to be a Doctor, the classic car spotters favourite series from the ’70’s and ’80’s.

 Because of Arfur’ and Tel being “in the trade” there’s a few more special classics in Minder.
 Keep your eyes peeled, especially on Arthur Daleys car pitch or one of his slightly upmarket friends showroom, for Aston Martin V8 in yellow and a William Towns designed Lagonda in ruby red.
-Only today on Arthur’s pitch was a two door XJ6 Coupe in red and what I think was a BMW CSi or maybe an L. In his dodgy mate’s paint shop, under the arches of course, was a dark green Triumph Stag and the same colour Granada, only using green in the gun on that day!
-And the most famous Escort Harrier ever with X-Pack that appears at the beginning of each episode!
+On Arthur’s pitch was a two door XJ6 Coupe in red and what I think was a BMW CSi or maybe an L. In his dodgy mate’s paint shop, under the arches of course, was a dark green Triumph Stag and the same colour Granada, only using green in the gun on that day.
+Plus the most famous Escort Harrier ever with X-Pack that appears at the beginning of each episode.

 Further reading if you can find it is the paperback “Shut It” by Martin Day and Keith Topping.
 A great guide to two of the shows from that era.